 ASU encourages you to accept your financial aid on My ASU by the national commitment date of May 1 in order to reserve your financial aid.
 If you are awarded after May 1, accept your financial aid as soon as possible.
 Accepting your aid after July 1 could delay your fall semester disbursement.

 In order to accept your financial aid, you must use My ASU to accept any grants (except the Federal Pell Grant), ASU scholarships and loans (except the Parent PLUS Loan).
 Decline any loans you do not plan on borrowing.
 You may also reduce your offered loan amounts if the loan has not been disbursed.
-Once any amount of the loan has disbursed, this option will not be available online and you must request a change in person.
+Once any amount of the loan has disbursed, this option will not be available online and you must request a change in person at one of our office locations.

-Incoming freshman not planning to attend ASU must notify us of your decision.
-All other students not planning to attend ASU should notify Student Financial Assistance in writing and also initiate a complete university withdrawal.
+Incoming first year students not planning to attend ASU must notify us of your decision.
+All other students not planning to attend ASU should notify Financial Aid and Scholarship Services in writing and also initiate a complete university withdrawal.

 If you have accepted loans, you will need to complete a Master Promissory Note (MPN) and Loan Entrance Counseling for each type of loan you have accepted before your funds can be disbursed.
 If you have already completed an MPN and/or Loan Entrance Counseling at another school, you must still complete them at ASU.